 Cats may have a high metabolism that is the envy of their human servants, but even they need to exercise occasionally.
-Your cat should be able to get all the exercise it needs through play – hooray!
+Your fur baby should be able to get all the cat exercise it needs through play – hooray!
 Regular play will keep your cat fit, happy and will strengthen the cat-human connection.
 We also reckon playing with your kitty will give you the warm fuzzies, which is all the reward any cat lover needs.

 The RSPCA suggests 10 to 15 minutes per day minimum while Dr Letrisa Miller, writing for Vet101, suggests 30 minutes.
 However, there is a much easier answer: ask your cat!
 First, get its attention and start playing (using one of the handy tips below).
 Then, wait for your cat to lie down, or lose interest.
 That’s it!
 Your cat has decided enough is enough, and your master’s judgment, in all matters, is final.

 The amount of exercise your cat wants will depend on its age, weight and energy levels.
 Different breeds may be more or less ready to play – Russian Blues and Abyssinians can’t get enough of it; while British Shorthairs might cut the fun short.
 Whatever the case, take the hint when it’s given, or risk a sulky kitty.

 How do I play with my cat?

 First things first, just like their humans, each cat’s taste is different.
 Beatles or Stones?
 Your cat might play with either, neither, or both.
 It should be pretty easy to tell what interests your furry friend, they’re unlikely to ever try and humour you.